-The new year has just begun.
-Maybe you’ve promised yourself that you’re going to really make an effort in SEO this year.
+Maybe you’ve promised yourself that this is the year you’re really going to really make an effort in SEO.
 Perhaps you’ve not been giving your site the proper SEO love it deserves and over time your rankings have been going down.
 Or maybe you’ve noticed a decrease in organic traffic and want to get back in the SEO game.

 Don’t panic: we’ve all been there!
 Let’s get to work and give your site so much SEO love that your rankings will skyrocket!
 So where should you start?
 How do you make sure your website gets SEO fit again?
 In this post, I’ll give you practical tips on how to pick up your SEO strategy after you’ve been neglecting the SEO of your site for a while.